remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 Model_v14.py with help of commonFunctions_v13.py, use a python generator to generate data for training rather than storing the training data in memory.
 - Done in commonFunctions_V13.py, function generator() lines 147-174, called from model_v14.py lines 76-77 to define train and validation generators used in model.fit_generator() lines 136-140.
 - I experimented first loading all images in one list, and then converting this list in an Numpy array.
-Taking Sample Data, it was about 8000 center images, mutiplied by 3 to include left and right images --> ~24000 images, multiply by 2 when adding flipping images --> 48000 images.
+Taking Sample Data, it was about 8000 center images, multiplied by 3 to include left and right images --> ~24000 images, multiply by 2 when adding flipping images --> 48000 images.
 And it was taking around 3 to 4 minutes to convert this list of ~48000 images to Numpy arrays for X_train and y_train.
-That's how I realized using a generator would either save this converstion time or spread it into the training process so that would would become transparent in term of processing time.
+That's how I realized using a generator would either save this conversion time or spread it into the training process so that would would become transparent in term of processing time.
 Not yet even considering the benefit of using a generator to reduce memory size needed to held ~48000 images in memory.

 ### Model Architecture and Training Strategy